 - The Omuro sakura cherry blossoms, the latest blooming cherry blossoms in Kyoto

 - The Joju-san Omuro 88 sacred sites on the mountain grounds behind the temple, a miniature version of the Shikoku 88 Pilgrimage

 Most of the head priests were from the imperial family, and the head priest's residence was called the palace (Omuro)

 The Omuro today refers to the Shinden, Kuroshoin, and the Shiroshoin

 Ninna-ji Temple is accessible by train.

 Ninna-ji is a few minutes' walk from Omuro Ninnaji Station on the Keifuku Kitano Line.
 The temple is a 10-minute walk west of Ryoanji Temple.

 A turbulent history

-Among these buildings are the Kondo, designated as a National Treasure, and the Miedo, designated as an Important Cultural Property.
-Other Important Cultural Properties include the Niomon (a gate with Buddhist images on either side) and the five-story pagoda.
+The buildings at Ninna-ji include the Kondo, a National Treasure, and the Miedo, an Important Cultural Property.
+Other Important Cultural Properties include the Niomon (a gate with Buddhist statues on either side) and a five-story pagoda.